chebwaplus/Losp/docs/using-losp.md

 ### Filters

 A filter combines a lambda and an operator.
-Lambdas are created with the `#` special operator but are defined almost like a normal operator.
+Filters are created with the `#` special operator but are defined almost like a normal operator.
 They must be used with operators that return a boolean value.

 ```
 < #(== 1)